 The Three Fishes

 Now we can dive more deeply into The Water.
 Look immediately below the Great Square for a small pentagon of dim stars called the Circlet.
 It’s the head of the first fish (Fish #1) on our tour, one of two scaly swimmers that make up the constellation Pisces, the Fishes.
 From the Circlet, follow a long, dim arc of stars to the left until it meets a sparse line of stars coming down from above at The Vee.
 This line leads upward to the second fish (Fish #2) of the Pisces twosome.
-In Greek mythology, the fish represent Aphrodite and her son Eros, joined together with ropes at The Vee.
+In Greek mythology, the fishes represent Aphrodite and her son Eros, joined together with ropes at The Vee.
 In this way, mother and son will never be parted.

 Starting again at the Great Square, gaze down past the Circlet to the bright star Fomalhaut.
 It’s by far the brightest star in the otherwise dim constellation Piscis Austrinus, the Southern Fish, and the third member of our Sky Map’s fishy trio (Fish #3).
 One translation of Fomalhaut is “the mouth of the southern fish.”